Museum Of Science And Industry2877 Votes Currently Closed

 The Museum of Science and Industry is a very unique museum worth visiting in Manchester.
 The museum is housed in pretty rustic buildings that are worth a note and it is home to some amazing displays pertaining ti innovation of every sort.

 There are exhibits that describe the evolution of textile machinery.
 Another interesting thing to see is the history of the X-Ray.
 There is an Air and Space Gallery which is perfect for the young space enthusiasts.
 Perhaps one of the most interesting attractions is the Manchester Underground display which delves into the secrets of the city’s sewers which might sound disgusting but is quite interesting.

 And that isn’t even the beginning of it, the museum displays are huge vast and varied so there is a lot to see and do and most importantly learn.
 Do not miss this one, especially if you are travelling with the family.

-Museum Of Science And Industry Information
+Museum Of Science And Industry Travel Tips

 - The museum is almost completely free.
 The only paid attraction is the 4D theatre.

 - You can make a voluntary donation of 3 pounds but it is completely optional.